 FSC – the Forest Stewardship Council

 These inspections are carried out to strict guidelines by independent organisations accredited by the FSC.
 This avoids any bias or personal interest affecting the outcome to give a truly independent assessment.
-Once these criteria are all satisfied FSC certification can be granted to the forest and any timber produced allowed to carry the FSC label and logo.
+Once these criteria are all satisfied, FSC certification can be granted to the forest and any timber produced is allowed to carry the FSC label and logo.